 - Many countries do not have community or patient groups dedicated to supporting CLL patients.

 The CLL Advocates Network (CLLAN) was founded by representatives from Canada, Czech Republic, France, Israel, Portugal, UK and the United States.
-The CLL Advocates Network Steering Committee consists of the following 8 members, of which 3 are CLL patients and one a carer.
-The other members are patient advocates and advocates from patient organisations with CLL support in their remit.
+The CLL Advocates Network Steering Committee consists of the following 7 members, of whom 6 are patients and 1 is a carer.

 CLLAN Steering Committee

 Nick was diagnosed with CLL in 2009 when he found variations in access to support, treatment and care.
 This encouraged him to work with advocates to extend available resources to patients and their families.
 He is passionate about campaigning to influence policy and improve equable access for all CLL patients and their loved ones, regardless of their location.